The Franchise Forum

 In addition to at least one month of positive cash flow after debt service and demonstrated liquidity, experience also plays a part.

-"Lenders want to make sure there's enough of a cash cushion available for when you open your next unit," Ryan says.
+"Lenders want to make sure there's enough of a cash cushion available for when you open your next unit," Justin says.
 "You don't want the first unit to be a drain on your liquidity before opening the next one.
 But experience is also important.
 If it's your first unit, we're going to put it under more of a bright light.
 Let's say you're someone who has five units open and you've demonstrated you can open, operate and get them to profitability quickly.
 That's very different from someone who's just getting started.
 If you've got five units in a market and two leases come up at the same time, we might consider opening two units at the same time if you have the experience and liquidity and demonstration of ability."

 Keep in mind that even if you're unable to secure franchise funding for your next location as quickly as you'd like, there are numerous options available.
 It's simply a matter of satisfying lender requirements for specific types of loans.